 The May events and revolution in the West.
 By Lucio Magri (Socialist Register, 1969, p.29-53).
 “The May events are the most well-equipped laboratory in which to do research about revolution in the West …”

 Hope was reborn in May.
-By Daniel Singer (International Socialist Journal, July 1968).
+By Daniel Singer (International Socialist Journal, July 1968; online at Internet Archive).
 “While writing for The Economist, as the unnamed ‘Paris correspondent’, Daniel Singer contributed this piece to the International Socialist Journal of July 1968, under the nom de plume of ‘Daniel Martin’.”

 France – the struggle goes on.
 By Tony Cliff and Ian Birchall (International Socialism, august 1968, 80 p.).
 “Suddenly, as if out of the blue, the revolt of the French working class burst upon a shocked capitalist world.
 It changed the political and social climate.”